We join the team this week in their Sprint Planning session as they start by rechecking their Retrospective action items:

 - Install Sonar (a platform to help visualize Code Quality) to help improve awareness of Code Quality and Technical Debt

 They start by discounting their historical velocity (currently at ~20 Story points) by 20% to account for paying down the Technical Debt (16 Story Points).
 Then they recheck the “Definition of Done” for each story they’re about to commit to.
-At this stage Product Owner Sue pipes up to protest that all this focus on technical debt doesn’t help her get features out the door.
-She’s concerned the CEO will banging on her door soon.
-Doug explains that if the team doesn’t start to tackle the technical debt now the delivery of new features will slow down even more, while the bug count rises.
-He explains that the next 3-4 sprints will be rough the situation needs to stabilised (Ed: He’s optimistic) .
-ScrumMaster John reminds Sue that she is responsible for the product that the team delivers.
+At this stage Product Owner Paula pipes up to protest that all this focus on technical debt doesn’t help her get features out the door.
+She’s concerned the CEO will be banging on her door soon.
+Doug explains that if the team doesn’t start to tackle the technical debt now, the delivery of new features will slow down even more, while the bug count rises.
+He explains that the next 3-4 sprints will be rough as the situation needs to be stabilized (Ed: He’s optimistic) .
+ScrumMaster Steve reminds Paula that she is responsible for the product that the team delivers.
 In turn the team is responsible for deciding how much they can deliver and for ensuring its quality.
-Sue raises the flag of surrender but says she is really concerned and wants to revisit this two sprints from now.
+Paula raises the flag of surrender but says she is really concerned and wants to revisit this two sprints from now.

-After the Sprint Planning Meeting John modifies the Story/Task Board to look like:
+After the Sprint Planning Meeting, Steve modifies the Story/Task Board to look like:

 Adding the “Definition of Done” at the top (permanently) and a “Unit Test” column (only until Unit Testing becomes a habit).